zoccoler/napari-flim-phasor-plotter/README.md

   - 3D timelapse FLIM images (actually 5D data where FLIM counts are in the first axis).
   - Multichannel '.tif' or '.zarr' data may need to be loaded separately.

-The plugin outputs data axes in the following order (data from multiple detectors are displayed as distinct napari layers):
+If you read your files using this plugin, it returns and works with the data axes in the following order (data from multiple detectors are displayed as distinct napari layers):

 (`flim_counts`, `time`, `z`, `y`, `x`)

+Even if the data is 2D, the plugin will add a unitary `time` and a `z` axis.
-It also outputs the standard intensity image in another layer by summing the `flim_counts` dimension.
+It also provides the standard intensity image in another layer by summing the `flim_counts` dimension.

 ### Data Conversion